 SB: What sparked your interest in starting a youtube channel?
 How has that journey been for you?

 SK: I have been curious to start a channel for almost 2 years now, but so many things held me back.
 My first and biggest obstacle was not being spiritually ready to speak to others.
-Also the fear that people would think I was boring or weird for speaking about spirituality also held me back.
+Also, the fear that people would think I was boring or weird for speaking about spirituality also held me back.
 On my first attempt at a channel in 2015, I couldn’t even look at the camera straight on haha.
 Its really interesting how little confidence I had yet I still put those 2 videos out.
 Being a tough self-critic back then, I never thought what I did was good enough so I stopped.
-Fortunately, I have grown and experienced an increase in confidence and decrease in care towards how people feel about what I choose to do.
+Fortunately, I have grown and experienced an increase in confidence and a decrease in care towards how people feel about what I choose to do.
 I started my 2nd channel at the end of January 2017.
-It has been an interesting journey and I am still exploring, but I can say its so fulfilling to follow my heart and really cool to see how people are responding.
+It has been an interesting journey and I am still exploring, but I can say it’s so fulfilling to follow my heart and really cool to see how people are responding.

 SB: What are some of the misconceptions about wearing locs?

 SK: I would be a pretender if I acted like people have not been really crazy or negative about my locs.
 I’ve had someone say “my sister with the dreadlocks” and that was weird 1.
 Because she was white and 2.
-Because I refer to my hair as locs not dreadlocks.
+Because I refer to my hair as locs, not dreadlocks.
 I just laughed it off as ignorance.
 Other than that people seem to like them or ask why I got them.
 Not many misconceptions that I’ve experienced personally or that I even noticed enough to remember if I have.

 SB: Tell us about creating a new identity for yourself and what it meant for you?

 SK: This question threw me off for a second because I’ve never really considered myself as having a “new identity,” however I can see this perception from people on the outside.
 So, thank you for making me think.
 Hmmm Spirit came to me in a process that I call growing up and maturing into the adult/person that I wanted to be in the world.
 I really got down into Eboni (my birth name) and reviewed my life, my experiences, the relationships I attracted, my conflicts, dreams and desires and so much more.
 At the same time, I began to get in touch with my Spirit and my purpose through reading, writing, meditation and some intense conversations with the Universe.
 One powerful night, my Spirit came to me and she was so big and bright and beautiful to ME.
-She told me that we could do whatever we put our mind to and a host of other things; it was amazing because her I was telling myself to trust the giant within.
-I was nervous to change what people called me and was fearful for how it would be received, but in going with my heart I did it anyways.
+She told me that we could do whatever we put our mind to and a host of other things; it was amazing because I was telling myself to trust the giant within.
+I was nervous to change what people called me and were fearful about how it would be received, but in going with my heart I did it anyway.
 Spirit is akin to my Sasha Fierce, but I believe she is my higher self.
 Everything Eboni has the potential to be.
 She’s Eboni’s spirit put front and center.
-I did and still am learning to know myself yet alone BE myself in a new way.
+I did and still am learning to know myself let alone BE myself in a new way.
 One that is limitless and mighty in her authentic Divine power.
 It’s fun and scary, but mainly fun.

 SB: How do you meditate?